-If you disagree, you can request a state fair hearing with the Division of Hearings and Appeals (DHA) or, if you have not already done so, ask for a review by DHS.
-You must do so within 45 days from the date of the Grievance and Appeal Committee's decision.
-You can file an appeal with DHA if Inclusa does not issue an appeal decision in a timely manner.
+If you disagree with the decision, you can request a state fair hearing with the Division of Hearings and Appeals.
+You must do so within 90 days from the date you receive the Grievance and Appeal Committee's decision.
+You can also request a state fair hearing if Inclusa fails to send you a written decision within 30 days of receiving your appeal.